Difference Between ROE vs ROA

 Return on Equity can be calculated on the basis of the below-specified formula:

 Return on Equity Ratio = Net income / Average shareholders equity

-If we could able to solve return on equity problem, which is merely a part of the complex problem there are various other circumstances where we can apply the return on equity ratio equation.
+If we could able to solve the return on equity problem, which is merely a part of the complex problem there are various other circumstances where we can apply the return on equity ratio equation.

 Net income is determined by summing up the financial activity of the last full fiscal year, or trailing twelve months, is found on the income statement.
-And average shareholders equity is calculated by adding equity at the beginning of the period and end of the period and dividing by two.
-The best practice for investors, they can calculate more accurate equity average from the quarterly balance sheets.
+And average shareholders’ equity is calculated by adding equity at the beginning of the period and the end of the period and dividing by two.
+The best practice for investors, they can calculate a more accurate equity average from the quarterly balance sheets.

 Let’s take an example, suppose a company with an annual income of $1,800,000 and the average shareholder’s equity of $12,000,000.
 Then we obtain the company’s ROE 15%